Prepare your teams for the human side of cyber risk and support your organisation’s alignment with NIST requirements.

 NIST Cybersecurity Framework vs. ISO 27001: Differences and synergies

-| Criterion | NIST CSF 2.0 | ISO 27001 |
+| Criteria | NIST CSF 2.0 | ISO 27001 |

-| Type | Flexible framework, guidance | Prescriptive standard, ISMS |
+| Type | Flexible framework and guidance | Prescriptive standard for an ISMS |

-| Certification | No official certification | Formal certification by accredited bodies |
+| Certification | No official organisational certification issued by NIST | Formal certification through accredited bodies |

-| Costs | Available free of charge | Audit and certification fees |
+| Cost | Freely available | Audit and certification fees usually apply |

-| Approach | Outcome-oriented, flexibly adaptable | Requirements-based, mandatory requirements |
+| Approach | Outcome-oriented and adaptable | Requirements-based, with mandatory controls and processes |

-| Proof of Compliance | Self-assessment, Profiles, Tiers | External audits, certificate |
+| Compliance evidence | Self-assessments, Profiles and Implementation Tiers | External audits and certification |